Newly leaked dossier on Trump circulated in DC for months

 Shortly after reports were published late Tuesday about the dossier, Trump tweeted: “FAKE NEWS – A TOTAL POLITICAL WITCH HUNT!”
 The president-elect said at a combative news conference Wednesday that the allegations were “phony stuff” leaked by “sick people.”

 Director of National Intelligence James Clapper said in a statement later that he had spoken with Trump Wednesday evening and told him the intelligence community “has not made any judgment that the information in this document is reliable.”
+Clapper also said he does not believe that the leaks came from inside the intelligence community.

+Trump hasn’t said whether he believes Clapper’s claim on the source of the leaks.
+He tweeted Thursday: “James Clapper called me yesterday to denounce the false and fictitious report that was illegally circulated.
+Made up, phony facts.
+Too bad!”

+The Kremlin, meantime, said that Russia and the United States can overcome the current diplomatic strain based on mutual respect once Trump takes office.

 The dossier contains unproven information about close coordination between Trump’s inner circle and Russians about hacking into Democratic accounts as well as unproven claims about unusual sexual activities by Trump among other suggestions attributed to anonymous sources.
 The Associated Press has not authenticated any of the claims.